-At the annual general meeting of the Company held on 2 June 2022, Ms. Yeung Po Wah, Mr. So Kin Hung, Mr. Yau Ming Kim, Robert and Mr. Yen Yuen Ho, Tony retired by rotation in accordance with the articles of association of the Company and were re-elected as Directors by the shareholders at the annual general meeting.
-On 29 October 2022, Mr. Fan, William Chung Yue resigned as a non-executive Director of the Company in pursuit of his retirement plan.
+At the annual general meeting of the Company held on 2 June 2023, Mr. Lam Yin Kee, Mr. Lam Chee Tai, Eric and Mr. Lin Kam Sui retired by rotation in accordance with the articles of association of the Company and were re-elected as Directors by the shareholders at the annual general meeting.
 Other than the above, there were no other changes in the board of directors of the Company during the year.
 The Board currently comprises five executive Directors and four independent non-executive Directors as follows: